-Cranfill Sumner & Hartzog LLP (CSH Law) has launched an International Business Law practice group.
+Cranfill Sumner & Hartzog LLP (Cranfill Sumner) has launched an International Business Law practice group.
 Mica Nguyen Worthy, a Partner in the firm’s Charlotte office and a Certified Global Business Professional (NASBITE®), will serve as the chair of the practice group.

 Mica Nguyen Worthy commented on the establishment of the new practice group by saying, “The International Business Law practice group was developed through the many efforts by our team of attorneys over the years to address the needs of our clients in a globalized world and to grow our international networks.
 The practice group has long been handling matters with international implications for our clients, and we are proud to now be able to formalize this practice group and to showcase the work our attorneys can do for our business clients.
 I am honored to lead the practice group and look forward to its continued growth in years to come.”

 The practice group represents United States-based companies with global operations, as well as multinational, and foreign-owned companies with business interests in N.C.
 Attorneys within the group have experience in Admiralty & Maritime Law, Aviation Law, Intellectual Property, Business Disputes and Litigation, Cyber Liability and Privacy Law, Alternative Dispute Resolution, Employment Law, Product Liability, and White Collar and Governmental Investigations.